turingschool-examples/intro-to-debugging/README.md

 #### Another your turn

-Leverage `debugger` to add functionality (with JavaScript) to ensure that only numbers can be submitted from each input field.
+Leverage `debugger` to add functionality (with JavaScript, not HTML) to ensure that only numbers can be submitted from each input field.
 An error should display if either input field is not a number on submit.

 ### Dig Deeper